NilAtabey/Deloosional/README.md

 **Canvas Rendering:** Connection lines redraw on every state change (note move, zoom, pan) using a clear-and-redraw pattern.
 Performance remains acceptable due to small element count (typical boards < 50 elements).

 **Coordinate Systems:** The application maintains two coordinate spaces-viewport coordinates (screen pixels) and board coordinates (corkboard pixels).
 Transform matrices convert between spaces for accurate click detection during zoom/pan operations.

+## AI Usage Statement

+> This project was developed with assistance from AI tools (Cursor, Claude, ChatGPT, and Gemini 2.5 Pro for the logo generation) for code generation, debugging, and documentation.
+All AI-generated code was reviewed, tested, and customized to meet project requirements.
+The core architecture and creative direction remain human-designed.

 ## License